ianfisk/dotfiles/tips.md

 - `git push -u origin <new-branch>` - Push the local branch and set it to track the upstream remote branch.

-- `git branch -u origin <branch>` - Set a local branch to track a remote branch.
+- `git branch -u origin/<branch>` - Set a local branch to track an existing remote branch.

 - `git remote -vv` - View tracked remote repositories.